 Son Wilson Tucker (1840-1863) was born on March 11, 1840 in Fayette County, IL.
 At the age of five, he was rendered motherless upon his mother's death.
 He grew up and worked in horse shipments in Vandalia during the early years of the Civil War.

-~ Daughter Mary Frances (Tucker) Slother ~
+~ Daughter Mary Frances (Tucker) Stopher ~

-Daughter Mary Frances Tucker (1842- ? ) was born in about 1842 in Fayette County.
+Daughter Mary Frances Tucker (1842- ? ) was born in about 1842 in Fayette County, IL.
 Her mother died when Mary Frances was only two years old.
 She was sent to dwell with an aunt and uncle, Elizabeth and John Jacob Tinker in Hickory Creek, Cumberland Township, Fayette County.

-Son James Slother ( ? - ? ) is said to have died at the age of five.
+Son James Stopher (1872- ? ) was born in about 1872.
+He is said to have died at the age of five.

 ~ Son James Tucker ~